-NATO chief says four US soldiers dead in Lithuania in training
+US Army says vehicle of four missing soldiers found in Lithuania

 Could US forces in Europe face a refusal of supply and support?

+The army’s comments come after NATO Secretary-General Mark Rutte told a press conference in Warsaw, Poland that the four soldiers had died in an “incident”.

 “This is still early news, so we do not know the details.
-This is really terrible news and our thoughts are with the families and loved ones,” Rutte said in the Polish capital, Warsaw.
+This is really terrible news and our thoughts are with the families and loved ones,” Rutte said.

-Lithuania’s military had said earlier that a search was under way for the four US soldiers and a tracked vehicle which had gone missing on Tuesday afternoon.
+Lithuania’s military had said earlier that a search was under way for the four US soldiers and a tracked vehicle that had gone missing on Tuesday afternoon.

+The military wrote on X later that it was continuing an “intensive” rescue operation without confirming the deaths of the US personnel.

 According to a statement by the US Army, the soldiers had been training near Pabrade in eastern Lithuania near the border with Belarus.

-“The soldiers, all from 1st Brigade, 3rd Infantry Division, were conducting scheduled tactical training at the time of the incident,” the statement read.
+“The soldiers, all from 1st Brigade, 3rd Infantry Division, were conducting scheduled tactical training at the time of the incident,” the army’s statement read.